waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Hypotheses & Test Results

-- **Hypothesis 1:** The required fossil is located in the western section of Mt.
+- **Hypothesis 1 (Falsified):** The required fossil is located in the western section of Mt.
 Moon.
-    - **Reasoning:** This is the only major area of the cave I have not fully explored.
+    - **Reasoning:** This was the only major area of the cave I had not fully explored.
-    - **Test Plan:** Systematically explore all paths and battle all trainers in the area accessible from the western entrance.
+    - **Test Result:** I have now explored all paths in the western section and found no fossil.
+All paths lead to dead ends.
-    - **Contingency:** If no fossil is found, fully re-explore the eastern section of Mt.
-Moon, as I may have missed a path.
+    - **Conclusion:** The fossil is not in the western section.
+I will now proceed with my contingency plan to re-explore the eastern section of Mt.
+Moon.
 - **Untested Assumption 1:** The Officer Jenny blocking the path in Cerulean City is a permanent story block.
 - **Untested Assumption 2:** The Hiker at (6, 7) on Mt.
 Moon 1F is a non-battling NPC. **Test Plan:** Interact with him at the next opportunity.